igmmgi/EegFun.jl/docs/src/demos/decoding.md

 This demo demonstrates time-resolved multivariate pattern analysis (MVPA) for decoding experimental conditions from EEG data.

-This demo demonstrates time-resolved multivariate pattern analysis (MVPA) for decoding experimental conditions from EEG data.

 ### What is MVPA Decoding?

 MVPA uses machine learning classifiers to decode experimental conditions from spatial patterns of brain activity: